 Recognizing the history of legitimate distrust the Black community has in law enforcement and understanding the need to take steps to build a relationship founded on mutual respect, the liaison will not be a mandatory reporter except for ongoing child abuse or other violence.
 This will allow more citizens to be able to trust the process and empower them to be able to connect to the liaison for services.
 The liaison will have a direct line of communication and an established connection with the police chief’s and Sheriff ensuring transparency of investigations into reported bias crimes or allegations of bias base policing occurring in Jackson County.

 Racial Equity Liaison Committee

 Accessing and publicizing policing and social service statistics

-- report annually on discrepancies and set specific goals to address any inequities if they are found
+- report annually on findings and set goal-specific goals to address any inequities if they are found

-- meet monthly to discuss progress and needs of the liaisons.
+- meet monthly to discuss the progress and needs of the liaisons.

 Develop training for the law enforcement community

-Anti-racism, implicit bias and cultural sensitivity training are each critical elements to creating an equitable, diverse and responsible law enforcement community.
-While we recognize that training alone is not capable of reforming those biases that predominate in American society, the Liaison will play a critical role in ensuring quality, regularity and progress of training in partnered Police departments.
+Anti-racism, implicit bias, and cultural sensitivity training are each critical elements to creating an equitable, diverse and responsible law enforcement community.
+While we recognize that training alone is not capable of reforming those biases that predominate in American society, the Liaison will play a critical role in ensuring quality, regularity, and progress of training within the Police departments.

 In response to the nationally recognized problems, Black community members have endured from policing, the Police Chiefs of Central Point, Ashland, Medford, and the Sheriff of Jackson County have signed commitments to support and collaborate with the Southern Oregon Racial Equity Liaison, recognizing the need to repair and build the relationship between the Black community and local law enforcement.

 Click image to enlarge >>

 Investing in rebuilding community trust benefits us all.
 Without donations from individuals and local businesses, the Southern Oregon Racial Equity Liaison project would not be possible.
 Make a Donation